Alonso Romero

 Not only that, but there are other hurdles in this program.
 For one, wait time.
 It can take up to three years for the city to approve your rebate.
 And you have to keep checking your email inbox for that approval because you only have a two week window to accept it.
 How is that fair?
 The city takes three years to award you a rebate that you only have two weeks to accept?

 There are other hidden fees.
 Since this is a rebate program, you (the property owner) have to pay for the sidewalk repair upfront.
-You have to hire a C-8 concrete licensed contractor on your own.
-You cannot have a general contractor do this work.
-You will not get the rebate if you hire a general contractor.
-Also, although the rebate claims to include tree canopy and root pruning, you have to understand that that kind of work will set you back a few thousand dollars.
-To fix the city’s trees that they fail to maintain.
+Also, although the rebate claims to include tree canopy and root pruning.
+That kind of work will set you back a few thousand dollars – to fix the city’s trees that they fail to maintain.

 Bottom line, repairing the entire concrete sidewalk panels on your property line, the approach/apron plus the canopy pruning and root pruning cost an average of $25,000, not the $12,000 the city will offer you in the rebate program.
 This is the reason why most homeowners opt-out of the sidewalk repair program and transition to hiring a contractor themselves which proves to be a lot less expensive.